Rover 100 Ascot

 HISTORY FILE

 Supplied new on the 1st June 1988 to Miss Hester Estella, a retired headmistress who taught at schools in the West Midlands and Wolverhampton.
-The history file contains an article from the Mail Online who report she unfortunely died at 90 after burglars trick their way into her home in 2012.
-According to Bridgnorth-based Perry & Phillips, a firm of auctioneers who sold the car as part of the deceased owners estate, it was serviced and MOT’d every year with the annual mileage nothing more than one return trip to the main dealer!
+The history file contains an article from the Mail Online who report she unfortunately died aged 90 after burglars trick their way into her home in 2012.
+According to Bridgnorth-based Perry & Phillips, a firm of auctioneers who sold the car as part of the deceased owner’s estate, it was serviced and MOT’d every year with the annual mileage nothing more than one return trip to the main dealer!
 Since this point, the car has been enthusiast owned attending numerous shows and winning awards such as the Best Rover 200/400 at the British Leyland Autumn Rally and Best Modern Rover.
-Handbooks, owners manuals, previous registration documents, spare keys and even Trilby Panama hats for show days are included!
-One for the Rover collector and avid enthusiast to preserve and treasure.
+An article in the November 2013 Classic Car Mart publication features the car, a copy of which is in the history file.
+It even attended the legendary 2023 Hagerty Festival of the Unexceptional and was invited in the exclusive Concours de L’Ordinaire category!
+Sold by KGF Classic Cars on two previous occasions, we are again delighted to have been offered the car back ready to find the next lucky owner!

 HPI Clear.